 Finally, PhD holders earn 23% more than Master's Degree holders on average while doing the same job.

-A Master's degree program or any post-graduate program in Zimbabwe costs anywhere from 1,080,000 Zimbabwe Dollar(s) to 3,250,000 Zimbabwe Dollar(s) and lasts approximately two years.
+A Master's degree program or any post-graduate program in Zimbabwe costs anywhere from 1,080,000 ZWD to 3,250,000 ZWD and lasts approximately two years.
 That is quite an investment.

 Though gender should not have an effect on pay, in reality, it does.
 So who gets paid more: men or women?
-Male employees in Zimbabwe who work in Facilities / Maintenance / Repair earn 13% more than their female counterparts on average.
+In the field of Facilities / Maintenance / Repair in Zimbabwe, the average difference between the salary of male and female employees is 13%.

-Facilities / Maintenance / Repair professionals in Zimbabwe are likely to observe a salary increase of approximately 3% every 30 months.
+Professionals working in Facilities / Maintenance / Repair in Zimbabwe are likely to observe a salary increase of approximately 3% every 30 months.
 The national average annual increment for all professions combined is 4% granted to employees every 29 months.

 Listed above are the average annual increase rates for each industry in Zimbabwe for the year 2022.
 Companies within thriving industries tend to provide higher and more frequent raises.
 Exceptions do exist, but generally speaking, the situation of any company is closely related to the economic situation in the country or region.
 These figures tend to change frequently.